sugarsheet/book_society/README.md

-Book Society is an application for book lovers, built by 4 graduates of le Wagon Paris.
+Book Society is an application for readers, built by 4 graduates of le Wagon Paris.

 It aims to solve the issue of "discoverability problem" - guiding you to find the next book to read.
-You can rate, leave a review and follow libraries of your friends and people you admire.
+You can rate, leave a review and follow libraries of your friends.